Research Flow Cytometry Facility

 Online Training

-New users need to complete the Laser Safety– Research Flow Cytometry Facility and the Introduction to Flow Cytometry class prior to hands-on training on the ImageStream.
-The Introduction to Flow Cytometry is a 2-hour class covering instrument components, analysis, compensation and experimental basics.
+New users need to complete the Laser Safety– Research Flow Cytometry Facility (TS_08115) and the RFCC Course 1 Introduction (RS_07456), a two-hour class covering instrument components, analysis, compensation and experimental basics.
 If you have already been trained on one of our other instruments, please let us know as you don’t need to take this class again.
 If you have already been trained on one of our other instruments, you don’t need to retake those classes.

-For Cincinnati Children's users, register for Laser Safety– Research Flow Cytometry Facility and the Introduction to Flow Cytometry (RFCC Course 1) on ELM by going to CenterLink>MyHub>MyLearning.
+For Cincinnati Children's users, register for Laser Safety– Research Flow Cytometry Facility and the Introduction to Flow Cytometry (RFCC Course 1) on ELM by going to CenterLink>MyHub>MyLearning>Search Learning>Type “RFCC” or the course title in search bar.
 When completed, you will received a confirmation email from ELM for the class.

 For external users, listen to the class below and take the quiz associated